 As you near the end of your new home search, it's crucial to travel to see the property (or properties) you and your real estate agent have selected.
 Even the most experienced and trusted real estate agents can't possibly convey every little detail, so you'll want to see for yourself before you purchase a property.

-Instead, make the trip one or two months before you're set to move or start a new job.
+Make the trip one or two months before you're set to move or start a new job.
 At that point, you should have a buyer under your belt for your current home or at least be in a position to sell soon and be ready to make an offer on a new house during the trip.

 If all goes as planned during the trip, you'll be ready to start moving once you return.

-The move itself, which once paled in comparison to the sell and buy transactions, can now seem just as stressful.
+The move itself, which once paled in comparison to the sell-and-buy transactions, can now seem just as stressful.
 While you might be able to move by yourself for a simple move up the street or to the next city over, it may be best to enlist the help of professional movers when moving to a different state.

 If you can, start planning for the move at least two months in advance, generally around the time you make the trip to your new city.
 Begin by sifting through your possessions, selling or donating everything you no longer use.
 The less you have to move, the less it'll cost to move.
-It's also important to stay organized amid the chaos.
-Make a checklist to keep track of everything you need to do before, during and after the move.

 Moving can be taxing, but it can also be an incredibly invigorating experience.
 It marks the end of an old chapter and the beginning of an exciting new one.
-Good luck, and let us know if there's anything we can assist you with or if you have any other tips to share!
+Good luck, and let Veterans United know if there's anything we can assist you with or if you have any other tips to share!